 INTRODUCTION

-1.1 OVERVIEW:
+1.1 OVERVIEW

 This project will be a platform for marking attendance and displaying seating arrangement to the students in a convenient manner, during the University examinations.
 This is being developed mainly as a convenience and as a more stable, fast, easily reachable and reliable alternative to the existing system.
 This also saves the time of all parties involved, as there is no need to put up paper notices, if the proposed system is implemented properly.
 There is also no possibility of record tampering, as the staff is responsible for marking the attendance of the student.
 Thus, no student can sign in place of another, proving the security of the proposed system.